akristiansson/akristiansson.github.io/_posts/2021-03-15-functional-m.md

 ## Building a simple M pipe syntax

-Let's start with a value `x`, to that value let's apply a function `f1`, and to the result of that function let's apply `f2`, then `f3` and so on.
-It then seems a good idea that we have an arbitrary length `list` of `function` to work with.
+Let's start with a value `x`, and to that value let's apply a function `f1`, to the result of that function let's apply `f2` then `f3` and so on.
+It then seems a good idea to work with an arbitrary length `list` of `function` and a variable of type `any`.

 We want to apply these functions in turn and then return a single value, which is a pefect task for the built-in `List.Accumulate` [function](https://docs.microsoft.com/en-us/powerquery-m/list-accumulate).